4fecta/4fecta.ca/_posts/a-soft-introduction-to-plug-dp/2021-05-17-a-soft-introduction-to-plug-dp.md

 <figcaption>Shifting rows</figcaption>
 </figure>

-As you may notice, the vertical plug $$0$$ on the next row shifts all the plug indices by 1, so we must shift all bits in the mask by 1 to compensate.
+As you may notice, the vertical plug $$0$$ on the next row shifts all the plug indices by one, so we must shift all bits in the mask by one to compensate.
 Also, the vertical plugs here $$0$$ and $$M$$ should never be toggled since having a domino go outside the grid would be absurd, so we don't have to worry about the bit we lose from shifting or the new bit introduced.

 ### Final details